 Our current policy requires appointment approval by the Board for any new exempt (faculty or staff) position.
-To expedite the process for new fully funded grant and/or externally sponsored exempt (faculty or staff) positions, it would be beneficial to allow for those types of positions to

-be included as an informational item in the next appropriate appointment approval by the Board.
-As such, it would be at the Policy allowing fully funded grant and/or other externall as an informational item in the next appropriate Board agence Board approval process. dvantageous to include a provision in ly sponsored positions to be included
+To expedite the process for new fully funded grant and/or externally sponsored exempt (faculty or staff) positions, it would be beneficial to allow for those types of positions to be included as an informational item in the next appropriate Board agenda instead of seeking appointment approval by the Board.
+As such, it would be advantageous to include a provision in the Policy allowing fully funded grant and/or other externally sponsored positions to be included as an informational item in the next appropriate Board agenda instead of seeking appointment approval by the Board.
+As such, it would be advantageous to include a provision in the Policy allowing fully funded grant and/or other externally sponsored positions to be included as an informational item in the next appropriate Board agenda instead of following the regular Board approval process.

-FINANCIAL IMPLICATIONS:

 None.

-RECOMMENDATION:

-President Farley recommends the Board of Regents approve Washburn University Policies, Regulations, and Procedures
+President Farley recommends the Board of Regents approve amendments to Section B. of the Washburn University Policies, Regulations, and Procedures Manual.

-Date Jerry B Farley, President

-WUPRPM.
-Board Policies B. Recruitment and Employment Revision Date: March 25, 2022